Equivariant toric geometry and Euler-Maclaurin formulae: Weighted Euler-Maclaurin formulae

 Let $X=X_P$ be the projective simplicial toric variety associated to a full-dimensional simple lattice polytope $P\subset M_\bR\simeq \bR^n$.
 Let $\Sig:=\Sig_P$ be the inner normal fan of $P$, and $D:=D_P$ the ample Cartier divisor associated to $P$.

 Let a convergent power series $p(x_\rho) \in \bQ\{x_\rho \mid \rho \in \Sig(1) \}$ be given.
 Additionally, we may start with a polynomial in $y$ with coefficients consisting of such power series, as we will need in the applications of this section.
-Define a corresponding {\it renormalized series}

-To treat it as a convergent power series, one needs to assume that $y\in \bR\setminus \{1\}$ is fixed or it belongs to a compact subset.
+Define a corresponding {\it renormalized series} To treat it as a convergent power series, one needs to assume that $y\in \bR\setminus \{1\}$ is fixed or it belongs to a complete subset.

 Let $p_y(\frac{\partial}{\partial h})$ be the corresponding parametrized infinite order differential operator obtained from $p_y(x_\rho)$ by substituting $x_\rho \mapsto \frac{\partial}{\partial h_\rho}$, for all $\rho \in \Sig(1)$.
-Then formula \eqref{f1133} translates into the following: \be p_y(\frac{\partial}{\partial h}) \left( \int_{P_y(h)} e^{\langle m, z\rangle} \ dm \right)_{\vert_{h=0}} = \sum_{\sig \in \Sig(n)} \frac{ e^{\langle (1+y) \cdot i_\sig^* c^\bT_1(\cO_X(D_{P})),z\rangle}}{ (1+y)^n \cdot\langle Eu^\bT_X(x_\sig), z \rangle} \cdot \langle p((1+y) \cdot i_\sig^* F_\rho), z\rangle \:. \ee
+Then formula \eqref{f1133} translates into the following: \be p_y\left(\frac{\partial}{\partial h}\right) \left( \int_{P_y(h)} e^{\langle m, z\rangle} \ dm \right)_{\vert_{h=0}} = \sum_{\sig \in \Sig(n)} \frac{ e^{\langle (1+y) \cdot i_\sig^* c^\bT_1(\cO_X(D_{P})),z\rangle}}{ (1+y)^n \cdot\langle Eu^\bT_X(x_\sig), z \rangle} \cdot \langle p((1+y) \cdot i_\sig^* F_\rho), z\rangle \:. \ee